 Honors brings together students and faculty who seek not only academic achievement but also intellectual challenge and growth.

 The program focuses on the whole person, helping and challenging students as they work to refine and deepen their ability to think critically, to discern the true and the good, to respond to the beautiful, and to explore the intersection of faith and reason.

 It offers students who are serious about their intellectual growth a series of classes and activities designed to lay the groundwork for responsible and informed choice in later life.

 Though Honors courses are rigorous and challenging, professors endeavor to foster an atmosphere of mutual support and collegiality, rather than of rivalry or competition.
 Honors students speak often of the real sense of community that develops among them, and many lasting friendships have grown out of the program.
 At the same time, Honors students are by no means isolated from the larger University community.
-Because they often are among the most talented and engaged students on campus, Honors students tend to excel both in the program and in a whole range of campus activities.
+Because they often are among the most talented and engaged students on campus, Honors students tend to excel both in the program and in a whole range of extra-curricular campus activities.

 The Honors faculty includes many of the University’s finest professors—teachers and scholars who are selected for their love of learning and their ability to communicate that love to students.
 They take a deep personal interest in their students and are readily available outside of the classroom for individual consultation and guidance.

 Honors classes are small, and combine lectures with discussion and student presentations.
 Courses in all disciplines emphasize effective speaking and writing.
 Students generally find their work in Honors classes especially interesting and stimulating.
 The format and size of seminars allow for greater student participation, individual attention, flexibility, and independence than is possible in more traditional lecture courses.